-Autonomous supportive parents provide parental assistance as determined by their children.
+Autonomous supportive family provides assistance and only engages as determined by their children.

-Family members who provide autonomous support are sensitive to the child’s needs.
-They are available to help solve problems with homework when requested6.
+Family members who provide autonomous support and engagement are sensitive to the child’s needs.
+These family members are available to help solve problems with homework when requested10.

 Autonomous support allows children to be in control of their own activities, increasing their intrinsic motivation to learn and do well in school.

-Students who are intrinsically motivated to learn often excel in school and perform better academically11.
+Students who are intrinsically motivated to learn often excel in school and perform better academically15.

 Other examples of autonomous supportive family engagement include: